rhadp-example-repos/automotive-image-builder/docs/index.md

-* The Automotive Stream Distribution, this project is a binary distribution developed within the SIG that serves as a public, in-development preview of the upcoming Red Hat in-vehicle OS.
+* The Automotive Stream Distribution, this project is a binary distribution developed within the SIG that serves as a public, in-development preview of the upcoming Red Hat In-Vehicle Operating System.
 * The Automotive SIG repositories, these are RPM repositories produced by the SIG to enhance the Automotive Stream Distribution.
 New packages or features can be developed and hosted there and thus expand the capabilities of the Automotive